VirgilSecurity/react-native-virgil-crypto/README.md

     **RN<0.60**

     ```sh
-    react-native link react-native-app-auth
+    react-native link react-native-virgil-crypto
     ```

-    Add the following line to your `Podfile`:
+    Add the following lines to your `Podfile`:

     ```sh
     pod 'VirgilCrypto', '~> 5.1.0'
+    pod 'VirgilCryptoPythia', '~> 0.10.0'
     ```

     Make sure you have `use_frameworks!` there as well.
 Then run `pod install` from inside the `ios` directory.